cogentcore/core/README.md

   dnd..

 + TextArea -- go full editor..

-* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * add context menus for delete, rename to fileview -- would be a good test to make sure context menu api is sufficiently flexible.